Budgeting and Costing Guide

 - Summer Stipend based on continuation dates 6.5 pay periods.

 - Below are the current National Research Service Award (NRSA) Post Doctoral stipend levels that should be taken into consideration when preparing your proposal budget.
-These stipend levels must be used when applying to the NIH for support.
+These stipend levels must be used when applying to the NRSA for support.
 Stipend levels can also be found on the NIH website.

 Post-Doctoral Stipend Levels